Julius Mkhwanazi

-Julius Mkhwanazi (born 1973) is a South African law enforcement official who served as Deputy Chief of the Ekurhuleni Metropolitan Police Department (EMPD).
+Julius Doctor Mkhwanazi (born 5 February 1973) was a South African law enforcement official who served as Deputy Chief of the Ekurhuleni Metropolitan Police Department (EMPD).
 He came to national attention in November 2025 when he was suspended by the City of Ekurhuleni following allegations of corruption, abuse of power, and irregular promotions within the department.
+He was fired in September 2026.

 Early life

-Julius Mkhwanazi was born on February 5, 1973, in KwaZulu-Natal, South Africa.
+Julius Mkhwanazi was born on 5 February 1973, in KwaZulu-Natal, South Africa.

 Career

 Mkhwanazi rose through the ranks of the Ekurhuleni Metropolitan Police Department and became its Deputy Chief.
 According to testimony presented at the Madlanga Commission of Inquiry, he at times acted as Chief of the Community Safety Department, which oversees the EMPD.

 Madlanga Commission

 In 2025, Mkhwanazi was implicated in a series of allegations presented before the Madlanga Commission of Inquiry, a judicial probe into corruption in law enforcement structures.
 Former deputy chief Revo Spies testified that Mkhwanazi authorized more than 50 promotions within the EMPD over a three-month period without proper vetting or administrative procedure.